Loquats are easy to grow. They produce plum-sized fruits that are sweet and tangy.

 - ‘Champagne’: medium to large, oval fruit; deep yellow skin is thick and astringent; translucent white flesh; melting and very juicy; very good flavor; ripens late spring; the tree is self-infertile.

-- ‘Herd’s Mammoth’: large fruit, slightly tapering at stem end; yellow-orange skin; white to cream-colored flesh; ripen early.
+- ‘Herd’s Mammoth’: large fruit, slightly tapering at stem end; yellow-orange skin; white to cream-colored flesh; ripens early.

 - ‘Victory’: large, oval fruit; yellow to orange skin; white to cream-colored flesh; juicy and sweet; ripens midseason.

-- ‘Vista White’: small to medium-size fruit; yellow skin; white flesh; very sweet; excellent for dessert.
+- ‘Vista White’: small to medium-sized fruit; yellow skin; white flesh; very sweet; excellent for dessert.